GageGotya/CMD-One-Liners/README.md

 ## 📎 How to Use

-- Clone this repo for quick reference
+- Copy this repo for quick reference
 - Memorize or script your favorites
 - Expand it with your own daily-use gems!